matthew-brett/pydagogue/curious_git.rst

 * it is (almost) impossible to find some other file contents with the same hash.

+By "almost impossible" I mean that finding a file with the same hash is roughly the same level of difficulty as trying something like $16^40$ different files (where 16 is the number of different hexadecimal digits, and 40 is the length of the SHA1 string).

 In other words, there is no practical way for you to find another file with different contents that will give the same hash.